junnhssn/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/11-Create a VM with the CLI.md

----
-wts:
-    title: '11 - Create a VM with the CLI'
-    module: 'Module 03: Describe core solutions and management tools'
----
 # 11 - Create a VM with the CLI

 In this walk-through, we will configure the Cloud Shell, use Azure CLI to create a resource group and virtual machine, and review Azure Advisor recommendations.